Bash-it/bash-it-docker/readme.md

 ## Info

-_Consider this Repository as Work in Progress._.
+_Consider this Repository as Work in Progress._

 You can find Documentation how to use and setup Bash-it in the [Main Repository](https://github.com/Bash-it/bash-it).
 Please open only issues related to Docker in this Repository.